udit00/MCA_PROJECT_FrontEnd/FEATURES_DOCUMENTATION.md

 # ZYMM App - Features Documentation

-This document provides comprehensive information about the Notification Center and Feedback System implementations.
+This document provides comprehensive information about the Notification Center, Feedback System, and Gym Search & Discovery implementations.

 ---